alextheberge/opsy/README.md

 ## Prerequisites

-### Anthropic API Key
+### LLM Provider

-Opsy uses Anthropic's Claude AI models to provide intelligent assistance.
+Opsy can use either Anthropic's Claude AI models or Ollama to provide intelligent assistance.

+#### Option 1: Anthropic API Key (Default)

+By default, Opsy uses Anthropic's Claude AI models.
 You'll need an Anthropic API key:

 1. Create an account at [Anthropic's website](https://www.anthropic.com/)
 2. Generate an API key from your account dashboard